Ailrun/Quilt-Impl/README.md

 ### Usage

 ```
-./elevatori <mode spec> [<optional module to load>]
+./quilti <accessibility spec> [<optional module to load>]
 ```

 - Required arguments:
-  - `<mode spec>`
+  - `<accessibility spec>`
-    Determines which mode spec one wants to use.
+    Determines which accessibility spec one wants to use.
-    Currently it can be one of
+    Currently we have the following built-in specs:
     - TwoModes
     - LinMeta
     - InfoFlowModes

-    To use other modes, one can use the code base of this executable as a library and provide their own mode spec.
+    To use other specs, one can use the code base of this executable as a library and provide their own accessibility spec.
 - Optional arguments:
   - `<optional module to load>`
     If provided, interpreter loads the module and then